Billionaire Profile

 Early Life

 Françoise Bettencourt Meyers was born on July 10, 1953, in Neuilly-sur-Seine, France.
-She is the only child of Liliane Bettencourt, the heiress to the L'Oréal fortune, and André Bettencourt, a French politician.
-Growing up in a privileged environment, she was raised in a strict Catholic household and attended Marymount International School.
-Bettencourt Meyers developed a deep interest in literature, philosophy, and music, which reflected her reflective nature.
+She is the daughter of Liliane Bettencourt, the heiress to the L'Oréal cosmetics empire, and André Bettencourt, a politician.
+Growing up in a wealthy family, she attended the Marymount International School.
+Due to safety concerns, she was later homeschooled.
+Her early life was marked by a close relationship with her parents, and she developed a deep interest in intellectual pursuits and the arts.

 Rise to Success